pietrasFilip/cars-01-proj/README.md

 - models for serialization and deserialization,
 - abstract factory.

-In this module there is a directory called `data`.
+In this module there is a directory called [data](persistence/data).
 Inside it, you will find .json and .txt files, that can be used for creating objects.

 # Service

 Service module is responsible for managing the set of cars, sending emails, managing registration of users and generating access tokens.
-All methods from cars service are described in `CarsServiceImpl.java` file.
+All methods from cars service are described in [CarsServiceImpl.java](service/src/main/java/com/app/service/cars/CarsServiceImpl.java) file.